kevinsilva/jogo-a-jogo/notes.md

 - when the user chooses his favorite team, it adds a favorite team games row on under the featured games row.
 It will show all score and preview games available.

 - persist users in browser local storage.

+## Card Click & Hover Events

+- click event on matchcards triggers a popup with either two h2h results (if results), or a coutdown timer (if preview).
+- hover on featurecards triggers a rotation animation with same data as on matchcards.

+requirements

+- popup (done)
+- hover animation
+- h2h data
+- coutdown timer

+PROBLEM: with h2h data. maybe change to other match info?

+### future feature:

+- click triggers popup that gives match stats on both types of cards.
+- matchcard click with countdown and h2h data gets replaced by hover animation (instead of rotating card, it rolls data downwards).